nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 			 - By default, a container is relatively well isolated from other containers and its host machine
 ###  [ECS (Elastic Container Service) ](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html)
 - Enables you to launch and stop your container-based applications by using simple API calls
-- Your containers are defined in a task definition that you use to run individual tasks or tasks within a service
+- Your containers are defined in a `task definition` that you use to run individual tasks or tasks within a service
 - You must provision & maintain the infrastructure (EC2 instances)
 - ECS will take care of starting/stopping containers
 - Has integration with ALB ![enter image description here](https://raw.githubusercontent.com/nikxsh/aws/master/diagrams/aws-ecs-cluster.png)
 - [ECS Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html)
 	- To prepare your application to run on Amazon ECS, you create a task definition.
-	- The task definition is a text file, in JSON format, that describes one or more containers, up to a maximum of ten, that form your application
+	- The task definition is a text file, in JSON format, that describes one or more containers, **up to a maximum of ten**, that form your application
 	- Task definitions specify various parameters for your application such as
 		- Which containers to use
 		- Which launch type to use